cyberbotics/webots/docs/reference/mesh.md

 The `name` field defines which sub-meshes are included.
 If the `name` value is an empty string then all sub-meshes are included.
+Note that the `name` field is applied only for Collada files.